-This easy recipe for Caramel Brownies has enough fudgy chocolate to win over the purists, with a sticky-sweet caramel filling and lots of chocolate chips and pecans for those who enjoy contrasting flavors and textures.
+This easy Caramel Stuffed Brownies recipe has enough fudgy chocolate to win over the purists, with a sticky-sweet caramel filling and lots of chocolate chips and pecans for those who enjoy contrasting flavors and textures.

-These brownies are truly epic – rich, decadent brownie heaven, and this may just be the recipe that unites us!
+These caramel stuffed brownies are truly epic – rich, decadent brownie heaven, and this may just be the recipe that unites us!

 Origin stories are often hard to track down, but one commonly accepted version traces brownies to The Windy City.
 Like all good things, brownies were developed at a fair, the Chicago World’s Fair in 1893 (also called the World’s Columbian Exposition), to be exact.
 Fairs are a well-known breeding ground for mind-blowing culinary discoveries, things like Frito pie and fried everything, so it’s no wonder brownies popped up here.

 They were a snack commissioned by Bertha Potter Palmer (whose husband owned the Palmer Hotel in Chicago) as a portable chocolate cake to share with the Ladies Board of Managers for the Exposition.
 That recipe was preserved, and the brownies are actually still served at The Palmer House Hilton in Chicago.

 They also served as a catalyst for the chocolate-loving bakers on the planet to head into their kitchens for some seriously tasty experimentation.

 Nowadays you can find brownie bits suspended in pints of ice cream, cleverly disguised as cereal or granola bars, or as a crust for cheesecake.